 Fun Things To Do at the Beach at Night

 If your kids have had cabin fever all winter, they’ll be raring to go once the weather’s better.
 Most activities might not be safe again for a while, but there is one way to enjoy the outdoors and steer clear of other people.
 When everyone else is asleep, go to the beach!
 If y’all don’t mind keeping the little ones up late, you can share some family time and eliminate the daytime crowds.
 I’ve got a list of fun things to do at the beach at night that are guaranteed to burn off all that energy.
+My friend, Carolyn Evens, used this list recently and they had a great time with their family at the beach.

 Watch the Sunset